Söngvakeppnin: Format

 Söngvakeppni sjónvarpsins has consisted of a multi-artist competition, with between five and ten songs competing.
 Most contests in the past have been a one-night event.
-Since 2006, the contest has consisted of a number of semi-finals aired before a final.
+From 2006 to 2025, the contest consisted of a number of semi-finals aired before a final.

 It was known for RÚV to change the performers for Eurovision.
 This can be seen in 1986, when winner Pálmi Gunnarsson was joined by Eiríkur Hauksson and Helga Möller to form ICY for Eurovision.
 In 1994, RÚV was not happy with the winning song, and so enlisted Frank McNamara to rearrange the entry and select a new singer.

 Songs at Söngvakeppni sjónvarpsins were previously only allowed to be performed in Icelandic.
 However, the winning songs were normally translated into English for Eurovision.
 This rule was abolished in 2008, when English-language songs were allowed to compete for the first time.
-The rules were later changed again in 2015, and the same is still used at present.
-The rules now require that in the semi-finals, the songs must be performed in Icelandic.
+The rules were later changed again in 2015, requiring that in the semi-finals, the songs must be performed in Icelandic.
 In the final, the finalists will be asked to determine the language they will perform their song in Eurovision.